swcarpentry/board/proposals/instructor-training-selection.md

 Groups will be selected based on:

--   Previous contribution to SCF/DC,
+-   Previous involvement to SCF/DC,
     e.g. members were learners, helpers or instructors in a workshop, members open issues or pull request to one of SCF/DC lessons.

--   Previous contribution to one group that organizes Software Carpentry-like workshops, e.g. [The Hacker Within](https://thehackerwithin.github.com/), Python and R local user groups.
+-   Previous involvement to a group that organizes Software Carpentry-like workshops, e.g. [The Hacker Within](https://thehackerwithin.github.com/), Python and R local user groups.

--   Plan for the local organization of the Instructor Training.

--   Plan for the upcoming workshop.
+-   Plan for the follow-up workshop.

 Groups will not be selected based on:

--   Affiliation,
-    i.e. the affiliation with a particular institution, lab or university will not be taken into account in selecting eligible groups.
+-   **Affiliation with a particular institution, lab, or university.**
-    That is, all institutions, labs and universities are treated equally.

--   Academic qualification,
-    i.e. one group of professors will have the same opportunity as one group of undergraduate students.

-The criteria for tie will be:
+    All groups will be considered equally.

--   timezones,
+-   **Academic qualification**
-    because instructor trainers and instructor in-training
-    should not be required to wake up too early or stay up too late.

--   small number of instructors at city/province/state/country, because SCF/DC believes that increasing the numbers of instructors at one region will help increase the number of workshops at that region and with that achieve their goal.
+    Faculty and students will be considered equally, as will groups from different academic disciplines.

 ## Selection

-Each members of

--   the mentoring subcommittee,
--   SCF steering committee and
--   DC steering committee

-will have one vote for each group slot for the Instructor Training round.
+Each members of the mentoring subcommittee will have one vote for each group slot for the Instructor Training round.

-Members of more than one committee
-**will only have one vote per group slot**.

-For example,
-there will be eight slots
-and the committees composition are:

--   Mentoring subcommittee: M1, M2, M3, M4, M5, M6, M7, M8.
--   SCF steering committee: S1, S2, S3, S4.
--   DC steering committee: D1, D2, D3, D4.

-So,
-M1, M2, M3, M4, M5, M6, M7, M8,
-S1, S2, S3, S4,
-D1, D2, D3, and D4
-will have eight votes each.
+Groups with the hight number of votes will be invited for the Instructor Training until all slots are allocated.

 ## Group Confirmation Process

-After all the groups were ranked, the groups at the top of the rank will be contacted by email requesting a email confirmation that they still available to be part of the Instructor Training.
+Selected groups will have one week to confirm participation.
+If they fail to do so,
+their slot will be given to the next group in sequence.

 ## Timeline